romsdaplug/micromania-app/README.md

-# Micromania App Requests Decode/Encode
+# Micromania App Requests Encode

 - This an open source of the method I've used to make requests through the Micromania App while they were using Gameup.com to host their app.